- Sources of Paid-up capital

 Now, let’s say the company issues a share with a value of Rs.15, with a face value of Rs.10, then Rs.5 would be the excess capital for that share.
 Could the selling price be below Rs.10?
 Sure, then it would be considered a discount.
 Let’s say now the selling price is Rs.8, so Rs.2 is the discount and the face value remains the same i.e. Rs.10.

 Importance of paid-up capital

-- Paid-up capital represents the money which is not borrowed.
-A fully paid-up company is the one which has sold all its shares and now cannot issue shares.
+- Paid-up capital represents the money that is not borrowed.
+A fully paid-up company is the one that has sold all its shares and now cannot issue shares.
 It could expand its capital by either taking up loans or by raising the limit of authorized share capital.

 - This could be an indicator of the company’s health, which shows its dependence on share capital to fund its operations.
 This could be compared to the level of debt the company has considering its market standards, prevailing conditions, and business model.